bigcommerce/dev-docs/docs/stencil-docs/deploying-a-theme/bundling-and-pushing.md

 To push a theme and activate a particular variation without being prompted, use `stencil push -a VARIATION_NAME` with the name of the variation.
 For example, `stencil push -a Light` will activate the "Light" variation.
 If you simply use `stencil push -a` without a variation name, the first variation will be applied.

+To push a theme and apply it to selected channels, use `stencil push -a -c 123 456`.
+To apply a theme to all available channels, use `stencil push -a -allc`.

 If you are already at your theme limit, you can automatically delete the oldest theme on your store using `stencil push -d`.
 You can use the combination, `stencil push -a -d`, to give the best chance of the upload working without any interaction, which is desirable for automated deployments of Stencil CLI.